OmidAlekasir/Heading_Tilt_Compensation/ReadMe.md

 \end{bmatrix}
 $$

-where $\delta$ is the declination angle of the Earth's magnetic field, and $B$ represents the magnitude of the Earth's magnetic field vector.
-This means the magnetic force is not only pointing north but also downward due to the Earth's field inclination.
-However, when the device is tilted, the magnetometer axes no longer align with the Earth's horizontal plane, causing errors in heading calculation.
-This misalignment occurs because the sensor's coordinate system diverges from the world-frame or **NED** (North-East-Down) coordinate system.
+where $\delta$ is the declination angle of the Earth's magnetic field, and $B$ is the magnitude of the Earth's magnetic field vector.
+This indicates that the magnetic force points not only northward but also downward due to the Earth's field inclination.
+However, when the device is tilted, the magnetometer axes no longer align with the Earth's horizontal plane, introducing errors in heading calculation.
+This misalignment arises because the sensor's coordinate system diverges from the world-frame or **NED** (North-East-Down) coordinate system.

-### Tilt calculation
+### Tilt Calculation
-An accelerometer senses acceleration forces, including gravity.
-The sensor's output is a 3D vector as follows:
+An accelerometer senses acceleration forces, including gravity, and outputs a three-dimensional vector:

 $$
 G =